Eugenics in the United States: Fitter Families

 First appearing in 1920 at the Kansas Free Fair, "Fitter Families for Future Firesides" competitions continued all the way up to World War II.
-Mary T. Watts and Dr. Florence Brown Sherbon, both initiators of the Better Baby Contests in Iowa, took the idea of positive eugenics for babies and combined it with a determinist concept of biology to come up with fitter family competitions.
+Mary T. Watts and Florence Brown Sherbon, both initiators of the Better Baby Contests in Iowa, took the idea of positive eugenics for babies and combined it with a determinist concept of biology to come up with fitter family competitions.

 There were several different categories that families were judged in: size of the family, overall attractiveness, and health of the family, all of which helped to determine the likelihood of having healthy children.
 These competitions were simply a continuation of the Better Baby contests that promoted certain physical and mental qualities.
 At the time, it was believed that certain behavioral qualities were inherited from one's parents.
 This led to the addition of several judging categories including: generosity, self-sacrificing, and quality of familial bonds.
 Additionally, there were negative features that were judged: selfishness, jealousy, suspiciousness, high-temperedness, and cruelty.
 Feeblemindedness, alcoholism, and paralysis were few among other traits that were included as physical traits to be judged when looking at family lineage.

 Doctors and specialists from the community would offer their time to judge these competitions, which were originally sponsored by the Red Cross.
 The winners of these competitions were given a Bronze Medal as well as champion cups called "Capper Medals."
 The cups were named after then-Governor and Senator, Arthur Capper and he would present them to "Grade A individuals".

 The perks of entering into the contests were that the competitions provided a way for families to get a free health check-up by a doctor as well as some of the pride and prestige that came from winning the competitions.

-By 1925 the Eugenics Records Office was distributing standardized forms for judging eugenically fit families, which were used in contests in several U.S. states.
+By 1925, the Eugenics Records Office was distributing standardized forms for judging eugenically fit families, which were used in contests in several U.S. states.